 Voices of a Revolution

-In a society that’s challenged their rights for decades, young Iraqi women are defying traditional gender norms to protest government corruption and demand a better future for their country.
+In a society that’s challenged their rights for decades, young Iraqi women demand a better future.

 This past February, Iraqi women galvanized in response to Shia leader Muqtada al-Sadr’s call for gender segregation in anti-government protests.

 They marched in what many said was the first women-only protest of its kind in Iraq’s history, carrying signs that said said “Women Rule the World” and chanting “Stop discrimination against women!”

 The march came amid daily demonstrations on Iraq’s streets, where since last October, protesters—led by teenagers and students—have been speaking out against government corruption, high unemployment, substandard public services, and foreign influence.
 Despite violence, kidnappings and thousands of deaths, the threats and intimidation by opposing forces seemed to only strengthen the protesters’ resolve.
 But when COVID-19 hit Iraq in March, the government implemented curfews and banned large gatherings of people, bringing the surge of demonstrations to a grinding halt.